This super flavorful, easy, and protein-packed sticky tempeh is a healthy recipe that tastes much better than takeout!

 Storage and Meal Prep Instructions

-However, if you want it fresh, you can make ahead the sauce and stir-fry your tempeh + aromatics in the weekend (so steps 1-4).
+However, if you want it fresh, you can make ahead the sauce and sauté your tempeh + aromatics at the weekend (so steps 1-4).
 Store them in the fridge and just before you want to serve them, reheat the stir-fried tempeh + aromatics on a pan/skillet, then add the sauce to glaze them (steps 5-6).
 You would then be done in just 5 minutes!

 Looking for More Easy Lunch/Dinner Recipes?